Vallek/webdevtips/_posts/en/2023-02-02-localhost-on-mobile.md

 Works for live server in vs code.
 But not for jekyll server.
 For that you need to add добавить `host: 0.0.0.0` in `_config.yml`

+Note that with this `jekyll serve` will put localhost in feed urls and maybe other places so for production build use `jekyll build`.

 You don't need to change url in browser